Open-Data-Science-at-SIO/RNAseq-workshop-2017/code-of-conduct.rst

 staff immediately.

-Workshop instructors and TAs will be happy to help participants contact KBS security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the workshop.
+Workshop instructors and TAs will be happy to help participants contact local law enforcement or otherwise assist those experiencing harassment to feel safe for the duration of the workshop.
 We value your attendance.

 We expect participants to follow these rules at workshop and workshop venues and workshop-related social events.